-- 1. Students earn merit points for participating in interscholastic contests and for service in non-competitive speaking engagements, judging middle school or novice competition, coaching middle school students, and participating in theatrical speaking performances.
-Once a student earns 25 points (10 of which must be in high school competition), they are considered a member of the National Speech & Debate Association's Honor Society (National Forensic League).
-See rules under each section below for more details. - 2.
+- 1. A student will gain high school membership immediately after the student membership fee is paid. - 2.
+Students earn merit points for participating in interscholastic contests and for service in non-competitive speaking engagements, judging middle school or novice competition, coaching middle school students, and participating in theatrical speaking performances.
+See rules under each section below for more details. - 3.
 Points may be recorded any time during a student's enrollment in grades 9-12 for speaking activities occurring during those grade levels, except for service projects, which may be recorded for up to one year prior.
-Only the chapter advisor of record may submit emails with changes/corrections to records. - 3.
-Students may transfer one-tenth of their middle school merit points to their high school record, not to exceed 50 high school merit points (maximum of 500 middle school points).
-A student will not gain high school membership, however, until they have earned at least 10 points in high school competition. - 4.
+Only the chapter advisor of record may submit emails with changes/corrections to records. - 4.
 The coach must take care to enter the student's legal name (not nickname), capitalizing appropriate letters.
 This is important for consistent identification of the student.
 "Jon," "Johnny," or "Jack" should not be a substitution for "Jonathan."
 "James Andrew Smith" is different than just "Andrew Smith." - 5.
 Please record points promptly after each event in which points were gained.
 Indicate the correct start and end date; separate recording may be necessary for Congress, where there is a daily limit of 24 points. - 6.
 Under "Where Held," list the place of each contest.
 If a school, list the name of the city and the name of the school (e.g., Omaha-North HS).
 Generic names such as "Washington HS" are vague and such entries may be stricken.
 Instead, use complete names (e.g., Kansas City-Washington HS).
 If a college, list the name and city (e.g., Central State Univ.-Edmund).
 Avoid acronyms like UCLA or CSU. - 7.
 An interested student or parent who is not deeply involved in debate or contest activity may be appointed Recording Secretary and given the responsibilities of keeping the credit point records.
 The instructor must still check records for accuracy. - 8.
 Several tournaments participate in our automatic point recording program.
 Please see our High School Point Recording Guide for more information.